sofiagiappichini/FCCAnalyses/examples/FCCee/bsm/LLPs/DisplacedHNL/README.md

     ./bin/mg5_aMC
     ```

-    For HNL signal samples, the HeavyN model needs to be added in the models directory if it's not already in the model list (MG5_aMC>display modellist): dowload the file `​SM_HeavyN_CKM_AllMasses_LO.tgz` from [https://feynrules.irmp.ucl.ac.be/wiki/HeavyN](https://feynrules.irmp.ucl.ac.be/wiki/HeavyN) and unzip it (tar -xf).
+    For HNL signal samples, the HeavyN model needs to be added in the `models` directory if it's not already in the model list (MG5_aMC>display modellist): download the file `​SM_HeavyN_CKM_AllMasses_LO.tgz` from [https://feynrules.irmp.ucl.ac.be/wiki/HeavyN](https://feynrules.irmp.ucl.ac.be/wiki/HeavyN) and unzip it (tar -xf).

 2. Then you can start generating LHE files by passing the appropriate card to Madgraph: